MonikaSazdova/movie_app_react/README.md

 # Movie App

-My first React App, that renders movies from an API, with fairly simple components and routes.
+My first React App, that renders movies from an API, using simple components and routes.